Students can choose among four areas of specialization in the QUERIES Division:

 Students in the Ph.D. program with a focus on educational measurement have the option of acquiring a master's degree in applied statistics or an applied master's degree in statistics with a specialization in psychometrics and behavioral statistics.
 These degrees are awarded by the Department of Statistics.

-Students in this area focus on the development and/or application of quantitative methods and statistical models to educational data.
+Students in this area focus on the development and/or application of quantitative methods, statistical models, and data science and analytic methods applied to educational data.
 All students are expected to acquire an understanding of advanced descriptive and inferential statistical techniques.
-Besides traditional methods (e.g., MANOVA, general linear model), students have the opportunity to gain experience with cutting-edge developments in structural equation modeling, hierarchical (non) linear models, longitudinal data analysis, categorical data analysis, and procedures for dealing with missing data.
+Besides traditional methods (e.g., MANOVA, general linear model), students have the opportunity to gain experience with cutting-edge developments in structural equation modeling, hierarchical (non) linear models, longitudinal data analysis, categorical data analysis, Bayesian inference and modeling, machine learning in educational research, data mining, and other data analytic methods.
+Students are also encouraged to become proficient in a programing language (e.g., R, Python).
 An emphasis in our program is on the modeling of data to describe the systematic structure.
-All students are expected to acquire the ability to conduct statistical analyses of data, as well as develop a deep understanding of the theoretical basis for various univariate and multivariate statistical techniques.
+All students are expected to acquire the ability to conduct quantitative analyses of data, as well as develop a deep understanding of the theoretical basis for various statistical techniques.

-Students in the Ph.D. program with a focus on statistics have the option of acquiring a master's degree in applied statistics or an applied master's degree in statistics with a specialization in psychometrics and behavioral statistics.
+Students in the Ph.D. program with a focus on quantitative methods have the option of acquiring a master's degree in applied statistics or an applied master's degree in statistics with a specialization in psychometrics and behavioral statistics.
 These degrees are awarded by the Department of Statistics.

-Students who select this area acquire skills and abilities that enable them to become independent researchers and collaborators with other researchers and agencies about proper statistical techniques and research design applications.
+Students who choose this area acquire skills and abilities that enable them to become independent researchers and collaborators with other researchers and agencies about proper quantitative and analytical techniques.